• Skip to primary navigation

 • After canning you can store it in a dark cool place, like a cellar or a pantry, it will keep for about 1 year.

-• The most obvious way of using it: mix it with cold sparkling water and enjoy it.
-The ratio of water-syrup is really to taste, but you will not need much syrup, as it is very flavorful and sweet.
+• The most obvious way to use it is to mix it with cold sparkling water and enjoy it.
+The ratio of water to syrup is really to taste, but you will not need much syrup, as it is very flavorful and sweet.

 • Add a splash to lemonade.